 The royal coachman is a simple fly to fish.
 It is usually fished as a single wet fly or single attractor dry fly.

 An upstream dead drift works particularly well for a dry fly approach, while the across and down swinging approach works well for the wet fly version.
-In both methods, it’s important to keep contact with Royal Coachman at all time as the fly tends to entice aggressive strikes.
+In both methods, it’s important to keep in contact with Royal Coachman at all times as the fly tends to entice aggressive strikes.